gottacatchenall/ms_sampling_effort/manuscript.md

 These sampling constraints go on to bias species interaction data in several
-ways: we can only observe a small fraction of the variation of species interactions in space and time, this sampling is geographically biased toward the usual suspects [@Poisot2021GloKno], and these observation reflect the distribution of abundance within communities [@Poisot2015SpeWhy].
+ways: we can only observe a small fraction of the variation of species interactions in space and time, this sampling is geographically biased toward the usual suspects [@Poisot2021GloKno], and these observations reflect the distribution of species abundances within communities [@Poisot2015SpeWhy].
 These biases have practical consequences for answering questions about species interactions [@deAguiar2019RevBia]---the data we collect is noisy and likely contains many _false-negatives_, where there is not an observation of two species interacting even though they actually interact in some capacity.
 These false-negatives could go on to effect the inferences we make about network properties and relations among species.

-There is a long history of discourse surrounding this limitation: the compounding effects of sampling effort, and the amalgamation of data across study sites and across taxonomic scales could feasibly lead to insurmountable biases in data [@Paine1988RoaMap]. @Martinez1999EffSam showed that network connectance is robust to sampling effort in a plant-endophyte trophic network, but this was also done in the context of system for which observation of 62,000 total interactions and 164,000 plant-stems was feasible. @Martinez1999EffSam show the connectance estimate becomes approximately correct beyond roughly 10k plant-stem observations.
-However, in some systems, e.g. megafauna food-webs, this many observations is either impractical or infeasible due to the absolute abundance of the species in question.
-In recent years, there has been interest toward explicitly accounting for false-negatives in models [@Young2021RecPla;
-@Stock2017LinFil], and toward a predictive approach toward interactions
----rather than expect that our samples can fully capture all interactions, we know that some interactions between species will not be observed due to finite sampling capacity, and instead we must impute  the true metaweb of interactions given a set of samples [@Strydom2021RoaPre].
+This issue has encouraged a long history of discourse.
+Initially the concern was that the compounding effects of limited sampling effort and the amalgamation of data, both across study sites and across taxonomic scales, could lead to any empirical set of observations to inadequately reflect how species interact [@Paine1988RoaMap]. @Martinez1999EffSam showed that network connectance is robust to sampling effort in a plant-endophyte trophic network,  but this done in the context of system for which observation of 62,000 total interactions derived from 164,000 plant-stems was feasible.
+In some systems, e.g. megafauna food-webs, this many observations is either impractical or infeasible due to the absolute abundance of the species in question.
+In recent years, there has been interest toward explicitly accounting for false-negatives in models [@Young2021RecPla; @Stock2017LinFil], and toward a predictive approach toward interactions ---rather than expect that our samples can fully capture all interactions, we know that some interactions between species will not be observed due to finite sampling capacity, and instead we must impute  the true metaweb of interactions given a set of samples [@Strydom2021RoaPre].